The Book of Jasher

 Today I would like to share something that is near and dear to my heart.
 It is what I like to refer to as “the rest of the story.”
-The book of Jasher is mentioned twice in the Torah.
+The book of Jasher is mentioned twice in the Tanakh.

 So the sun stood still, And the moon stopped, Till the people had revenge Upon their enemies.
 Is this not written in the Book of Jasher?
 So the sun stood still in the midst of heaven, and did not hasten to go down for about a whole day.
 (Jos 10:13)